jmtalarn/elm-personal-site/content/posts/2016-09-01-basic-concepts-about-web-servers.md

 Generally a web server is a software providing web content to the clients connected to them, usually web browsers.

-This software is running listening on a **<a href="http://blog.jmtalarn.com/basic-concepts-about-web-servers/#port">port</a>** and when a client makes a request over the http protocol to a determined resource, usually via the **<a href="http://blog.jmtalarn.com/basic-concepts-about-web-servers/#methods">get method</a>**, it is sent to the client as response.
+This software is running listening on a **[port](http://blog.jmtalarn.com/basic-concepts-about-web-servers/#port)** and when a client makes a request over the http protocol to a determined resource, usually via the **[get method](http://blog.jmtalarn.com/basic-concepts-about-web-servers/#methods)**, it is sent to the client as response.

 <!--more-->

-So, the web server is accepting **<a href="http://blog.jmtalarn.com/basic-concepts-about-web-servers/#http">http</a>** **<a href="http://blog.jmtalarn.com/basic-concepts-about-web-servers/#request-response">requests</a>** and serving http **<a href="http://blog.jmtalarn.com/basic-concepts-about-web-servers/#request-response">responses</a>** which are tipically **<a href="http://blog.jmtalarn.com/basic-concepts-about-web-servers/#html">html</a>** documents.
+So, the web server is accepting **[http](http://blog.jmtalarn.com/basic-concepts-about-web-servers/#http)** **[requests](http://blog.jmtalarn.com/basic-concepts-about-web-servers/#request-response)** and serving http **[responses](http://blog.jmtalarn.com/basic-concepts-about-web-servers/#request-response)** which are tipically **[html](http://blog.jmtalarn.com/basic-concepts-about-web-servers/#html)** documents.
 But these responses can also be text, images and practically any document type.

-All this resources are placed in a structure under the base server **<a href="http://blog.jmtalarn.com/basic-concepts-about-web-servers/#URL">URL</a>**, like if they were folders, and in many cases like the static servers is like this.
+All this resources are placed in a structure under the base server **[URL](http://blog.jmtalarn.com/basic-concepts-about-web-servers/#URL)**, like if they were folders, and in many cases like the static servers is like this.
 The web server will be responsible to do the routing, also known as URL routing, from the resouce address to the correspondant content.

-<blockquote>The set of contents located on a web server is called a web site.</blockquote>
+> The set of contents located on a web server is called a web site.

 A web server will be able to record in its logs data and information about any happening connection to server, statistics of usage and also any error that could happen during the process to elaborate and prepare the requests and the responses.
 All these information could be useful for web developers and webmasters to solve and detect incidents or users behaviours and tendences.

 And as final concepts to know about how the web server prepares the content to serve.
 The webserver sites can be static and/or dynamic.
 When a web site is static it means that all the content is already produced before it is requested.
 All the images, html documents and anything it serves already exists before the request.
 When a web site is dynamic it means that the response, or part of the response, is generated when it is requested and only exists after the request call.

-<a href="https://twitter.com/veltman">Noah veltman</a> explains it and compares the static web sites with vending machines and the dynamic web sites with restaurants in this article <a href="http://noahveltman.com/static-dynamic/">http://noahveltman.com/static-dynamic/</a>
+[Noah veltman](https://twitter.com/veltman)</a> explains it and compares the static web sites with vending machines and the dynamic web sites with restaurants in this article [http://noahveltman.com/static-dynamic/](http://noahveltman.com/static-dynamic/)

 <h4 id="sometermsusedabove">Some terms used above</h4>
 <dl>